BenNeise/bennneise.github.io/_drafts/2023-01-05-writing-documentation-in-confluence.markdown

 I'm not a Confluence expert, but these are things that I've found to be a ggood starting point for those looking to improve documentation.

-This article is mainly targetted at developers who have been asked to write some documents in Confluence, or create a new wiki, or maybe to tame and organise an existing one.
+This article is mainly targetted at developers who have been asked to write some documents in Confluence.
+Or they've maybe been asked to to create a new wiki, or maybe to tame and organise an existing one.

 # Structure